oxanamar/Jenga-Consulting/README.md

-# Responsive website for Jenga Consulting Company 🇨🇩
+# Responsive website for Jenga Consulting 🇨🇩

 Welcome to the **Jenga Consulting** Website Repository!